Payers must file 1099s with the IRS and their payees must report this information on their tax returns

 - payments for merchandise, telegrams, telephone freight, etc.

-- payments of rent to real estate agents
+- rent to real estate agents

 - wages paid to employees (which are reported on a W-2)